Matte, Satin or Gloss: Which Paint Finish Is Best for You?

 Gloss (High-Gloss) Finish

-The highest sheen, glossy finish, has an ultra-smooth, shiny surface that withstands heavy traffic and moisture.
-It’s ideal for trim, cabinets, doors, and high-use, high-humidity areas like bathrooms and laundry rooms.
-However, the high shine shows more surface imperfections.
-Glossy finish can make a statement on an accent wall.
+The highest sheen has an ultra‑smooth, reflective surface that withstands heavy use and humidity.
+It’s ideal for trim, cabinets, and doors, and can make a statement on select accent areas.
+The trade‑off: the shine reveals surface imperfections, so prep is key.

 Caring for and Maintaining Different Paint Finishes